Astrix1234/nodejs-homeworks/readme.md

 # Contactify - Contact Management API

 Contactify is a modern REST API designed for managing contacts and user handling.
-The application allows for managing a contact list, including adding, updating, deleting, and marking favorite contacts.
-Additionally, Contactify supports user registration, login, logout, and user subscription data update processes.
+The application enables management of a contact list, including adding, updating, deleting, and marking favorite contacts.
+Additionally, Contactify supports user registration, login, logout, and updating user subscription data.

+Each registered user is assigned an avatar, which can subsequently be changed by the user at their discretion.
+This feature allows users to have a more personalized interaction with the application.

+The registration process in Contactify includes email verification, providing additional security and confirming the user's identity.
+Upon registering, users receive an email with a verification link that they must click to activate their account.
+This verification system ensures that each account is properly linked to a valid email address, enhancing the credibility and security of using Contactify.

+Contactify also provides an API for managing user profiles, enabling users to update their personal information and subscription preferences.

 ## Features